On differential smoothness of certain Artin-Schelter regular algebras of dimension 5: Preliminaries

 The associated graded Clifford algebra \(C\) is then defined by generators \(x_1, \ldots, x_5\) of degree one and quadratic relations derived from the \(q_i\).
 The defining relations of \(C\) include:

 \begin{proposition}[{\cite[p.4]{Vancliff2024}}] Let \(C\) be the graded Clifford algebra constructed as above.
-Then \(C\) is a quadratic AS-regular algebra of global dimension five, which is Auslander-regular, Cohen–Macaulay, and has Hilbert series \(H_C(t) = \frac{1}{(1 - t)^{5}}\).
+Then \(C\) is a quadratic AS-regular algebra of global dimension five, which is Auslander-regular, Cohen-Macaulay, and has Hilbert series \(H_C(t) = \frac{1}{(1 - t)^{5}}\).
 Moreover, \(C\) admits no point modules. \end{proposition}

 \begin{remark} This construction answers an open question raised during the preparation of D. Rogalski’s survey on AS-regular algebras \cite{Rogalski2023}, where the existence of such an example was anticipated but not explicitly known in the literature.
 The methods of Vancliff build on earlier work with Van den Bergh and Le Bruyn, and demonstrate that quadratic regularity does not guarantee the presence of point modules when the dimension is sufficiently high. \end{remark}